 What Functions Are Carried Out by the Organelles?

 - Mitochondria: these organelles both generate power and covert energy so that it can be used by the cell.

 - Ribosomes: these organelles are made of proteins and RNA (Ribonucleic acid).

 - Nucleus: this organelle is where all the cell´s hereditary information is stored.
 The nucleus is also responsible for controlling the growth and the reproduction of the nucleus.

 - Lysosomes: these organelles are only found in animal cells; their function is to digest.

-- Chloroplasts: these organelles are only found in eukaryotic cells; they are where photosynthesis takes places within these cells.
+- Chloroplasts: these organelles are only found in eukaryotic cells; they are where photosynthesis takes place within these cells.

 - Endoplasmic reticulum (ER): this organelle produces lipids and proteins and it helps to produce, process, and transport them.

 - Golgi apparatus: this organelle is found in eukaryotic cells.
-Sometimes Golgi apparatus is referred to as Golgi body or Golgi complex.
-Its main function is to manufacture some cellular products but, not only that, it also it warehouses them and shipping them.
+Sometimes Golgi apparatus is referred to as the Golgi body or Golgi complex.
+Its main function is to manufacture some cellular products, but it also it warehouses them and ships them.